 - 1 teaspoon vanilla

-- Add all filling ingredients to a large saucepan over medium heat.
-Cook, stirring occasionally, until apples have browned and softened and sauce has thickened.
+- Add all of the filling ingredients to a large saucepan over medium heat.
+Cook, stirring occasionally, until the apples have browned and softened and the sauce has thickened, about 8-10 minutes.
 Set aside to cool.

-- Heat oven to 350 degrees F. Spray a 9 x 5 inch loaf pan with cooking spray.
+- Preheat the oven to 350° F. Spray a 9 x 5 inch loaf pan with cooking spray.

-- Using a paring knife, cut each biscuit in half horizontally to make 16 biscuit halves (you should be able to cut them slightly and then pull them apart the rest of the way).
+- Using a paring knife, cut each biscuit in half horizontally to make 32 rounds (you should be able to cut them slightly and then pull them apart the rest of the way).
 Flatten each biscuit half with your hand to thin them out.

-- Cover with aluminum foil and bake for 30 minutes.
-Then, remove the aluminum foil and bake until golden brown and cooked through, checking every 5 or so minutes.
-Let the loaf cool for 5 minutes in the pan and then remove from the pan.
+- Cover with aluminum foil and bake for 40 minutes.
+Then, remove the aluminum foil and bake until golden brown and cooked through, checking every 5-10 minutes.
+Let the loaf cool for 5 minutes and then remove from the pan.

 - Whisk together the powdered sugar and half and half, adding more if necessary to reach the desired consistency.
-Add the vanilla and whisk again.
+Add the vanilla and whisk again until well-combined.
 Drizzle liberally over fritter loaf.
+Serve warm.

 Pull-apart and serve with vanilla ice cream on top for another delicious dessert option.